laurenchen0631/English-Learning/category/common_phrase.md

 	- He may have been a good football player in high school, but he was all brawn and no brains, so he didn't get into any colleges.
 - fob sb off (on sth) 搪塞/欺騙/騙..接受.. == Deceitfully attempt to satisfy someone by making excuses or giving them something inferior.
 	- I was fobbed off with bland reassurances
+- red tape 繁文縟節 == official rules and processes that seem unnecessary and delay results

 ## Approbation
 - well thought of 受好評的/受讚揚的 == considered by other people as good; admired, and approved of